pdarche/carbon/docs/carbon.md

 ## Part 4: Where do I fit in?
+ - Reductions and offsets (cutting back on highly emitting behaviors and offesting those you can't cut)
+ - Consumption choices (incentivizing renewable and disincentivizing non)
+ - Advocacy and voting (supporting lobbying efforts and voting)

 So where do I fit in?
 Well, climate change is an archetypal collective action problem, one that emerges out of the behavior of governments, yes, but also corporations (and other organizations) and also individual people as well.
 What makes them so difficult is that _no_ individual actor, government, company, or individual contributes enough be responsible for the problem.
 Yes, governments themselves are responsible for significant emissions, but most of the proposals for addressing climate change at that level are about the things governments are going to force those at lower levels (comapnies and people) to do.
 But there doesn't seem to be anything in principle that means behavior change should only happen at the governmental level.
 I don't see why I shouldn't apply the same "what would the world be like" rule to myself and my own life and behavior.
 So what should my proposed personal carbon quota be, and would the world be like if others adopted that policy?